-Upon completion of this offering, there will be 55,191,000 shares (55,491,000 shares if the underwriter exercises its over-allotment option in full) of our common stock outstanding not including the 2,000,000 shares of common stock underlying the warrants offered hereby and 1,355,000 shares issuable under previously issued warrants.
-Of the shares which will be outstanding after the offering:
+Upon completion of this offering, there will be 56,626,000 shares (56,938,000 shares if the over-allotment option is exercised in full) of our common stock outstanding not including the 2,080,000 shares of common stock underlying the warrants offered hereby (2,392,000 shares if the over-allotment option is exercised in full).
+Of the shares which will be outstanding after this offering:

-- all 2,000,000 shares (2,300,000 shares if the underwriter exercises its over-allotment option in full) included in the common stock units and sold in this offering will be freely tradeable; - 3,691,000 shares will be "restricted securities" held by non-affiliates; and - 49,500,000 shares will be held by Novogen.
+- all 2,080,000 shares (2,392,000 shares if the over-allotment option is exercised in full) included in the common stock units and sold in this offering will be freely tradeable except for any shares purchased by our affiliates; - 5,046,000 shares will be "restricted securities" held by non-affiliates; and - 49,500,000 shares will be held by Novogen.

-The restricted securities described above, of which 2,523,000 were issued in May 2002, and of which 1,168,000 were issued upon exercise of outstanding warrants, will be eligible for sale in the public market 90 days after the date of this prospectus, subject to volume limitations, manner of sale provisions and other requirements of Rule 144, from time to time.
-We also have outstanding warrants to purchase an aggregate of 1,355,000 shares of our common stock.
-These warrants have an exercise price of \$4.00 per share and expire on November 30, 2003.
-Any shares of our common stock issued upon exercise of these warrants will also be restricted securities.
+The restricted securities described above, of which 2,523,000 were issued in May 2002, and of which 2,523,000 were issued upon exercise of outstanding warrants, will be eligible for sale in the public market 90 days after the date of this prospectus, subject to volume limitations, manner of sale provisions and other requirements of Rule 144, from time to time.

-In general, under Rule 144 as currently in effect, a person who has beneficially owned restricted securities for at least one year, including an affiliate, is entitled to sell, within any three-month period, a number of shares that does not exceed the greater of:
+In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who owns shares that were acquired from the issuer or an affiliate of the issuer at least one year prior to the proposed sale, including an affiliate, is entitled to sell, within any three-month period, a number of shares that does not exceed the greater of:

-- one percent of the then outstanding shares of our common stock (approximately 551,910 shares immediately following this offering); or - the average weekly trading volume during the four calendar weeks preceding filing of notice of such sale.
+- one percent of the then outstanding shares of our common stock (approximately 566,260 shares immediately following this offering); or - the average weekly trading volume during the four calendar weeks preceding filing of notice of such sale.

-A person (or persons whose shares are aggregated) who is not deemed to have been an affiliate of ours at any time during the 90 days preceding a sale and who owns shares that were acquired from us or an affiliate of ours for at least two years prior to the proposed sale is entitled to sell such shares pursuant to Rule 144(k) without regard to the volume limitations, manner of sale provisions or other limitations of Rule 144.
+A person (or persons whose shares are aggregated) who is not deemed to have been an affiliate of the issuer at any time during the 90 days preceding a sale and who owns shares that were acquired from the issuer or an affiliate of the issuer at least two years prior to the proposed sale is entitled to sell such shares pursuant to Rule 144(k) without regard to the volume limitations, manner of sale provisions or other limitations of Rule 144.